CryptozombiesHQ/cryptozombie-lessons/2/9-internalfunctions.md

       }
 ---

-The code in our previous lesson has a mistake.
+**The code in our previous lesson has a mistake!**

 If you try compiling it, the compiler will throw an error.

 The issue is we tried calling the `_createZombie` function from within `ZombieFeeding`, but `_createZombie` is a `private` function inside `ZombieFactory`.
 This means none of the contracts that inherit from `ZombieFactory` can access it.